campkeith/blob-db/README.md

 ## Interface

-### Store Functions
+### Database Functions

-These functions are used to manage "stores" which are the top-level collections of blobs in the database.
+These functions operate at the global database scope.

 #### Create Store